ewall/GettingDataProject/Codebook.md

 - *subject_id*: integers 1 through 30, representing the test subjects
 - *calculation*: text factors "mean" or "std" (standard deviation)

-The remaining 33 columns show the **mean value** of measurements on that variable for the group by activity, subject, and calculation:
+The remaining 33 columns show the **mean value** of numeric measurements (16 digits of precision, same as the source data) on that variable for the group by activity, subject, and calculation:

 - *timeBodyAcc_X*: time domain signal of body acceleration on x-axis
 - *timeBodyAcc_Y*: time domain signal of body acceleration on y-axis